• Skip to main content

 Store sourdough brioche at room temperature for about 3 to 4 days in an airtight container or wrap it tightly in plastic wrap.

-When ready to use, thaw it at room temperature or toast slices directly from the freezer.
+For longer storage, freeze in a freezer-safe container for up to 3 months.
+Thaw it at room temperature or toast slices directly from the freezer.

 A whole loaf of sourdough brioche on a wooden cutting board next to a white cloth napkin.